noahjames404/pulang-mina/README.md

   date_text | the current date in text format e.g **Aug 3.
 1997** (still having compability issues on ubuntu os) date_num | the current date in numerical format e.g **080397**

+ ## Issues
+ If you're experiencing techinical difficulties with the extension such as:
+ - download button is not showing on target_form_id.
+ - new issues does not generate default templates.

+ Possible Solutions
+ - re-install the chrome extension.